 4. Koh Phi Phi

-Koh Phi Phi is Thailand's unofficial Party Island, so if you want a secluded Thailand island getaway or are planning a romantic honeymoon, take Phi Phi island off your short list.
-On the other hand, if active island life is exactly what you’re after, Koh Phi Phi has it all, from monkey tours to beach parties.
+Koh Phi Phi is Thailand’s unofficial Party Island, so if you want a secluded Thailand island getaway or are planning a romantic honeymoon, take Phi Phi island off your short list.
+On the other hand, if active island life is exactly what you’re after, there are dozens of things to do on Phi Phi island, from monkey tours to beach parties.

 While the busyness of Koh Phi Phi’s tourist industry may put you off, it can be reassuring to know that whatever you want to do is available.
 Because it has so many tourists, all services you would expect in a touristic location are available, such as pharmacies, banks and other amenities.